avengela/gcp_monitoring_and_alerting/README.md

 ```
 **Disk Usage per VM Widget**

 This widget monitors the disk usage per VM for the /dev/sda1 partition.
-It tracks how much of the disk space is udes on each VM.
+It tracks how much of the disk space is used on each VM.

 ```bash
         {